mrange/pt_src3/README.md

 Up to this point I had written and maintained a NoiseTracker player based on Dr. Doom player which was reasonably compliant and performant.

 ![ProTracker for Amiga](images/protracker.png)
+> Lots of musicians like Ugress that started on Amiga trackers and later became iconic artists.

 But ProTracker was taking of more and more on the Amiga scene and many modules didn't sound quite right with NoiseTracker.